Policy Resource Kits

 NTAA’s PRK

-1. NTAA Tribal Template Letter – A template Word document that includes NTAA’s comments that can be used by Tribes to submit to the EPA.
+1. NTAA Tribal Template Letter – A Template word document that includes NTAA’s comments that can be used by Tribes to submit to the EPA.

 2. NTAA Fact Sheet – A fact sheet that can be used by Tribes to inform community members and leadership regarding this proposal.